Destaq/chinese-sentence-miner/README.md

 Make sure to check out at least the [examples](#examples) page to understand how to run the code.

+*Usage with Anki: create a field named `Sentences` for the card template you are using with Chinese words.
+Create a sorted `sentences.tsv` file based on (ideally) 'custom' understanding.
+Steadily cmd-f your way through each word in your Anki deck/use the CLI.*

+*Note: you can also try exporting Anki decks as a txt file, modifying them, and then re-importing them.
+Note that with CLI and depending on deck size, this may take some time.*

 ### Installation
 1. Download this repository by clicking the green `code` button on the top right.
 2. Navigate to wherever the folder with the program is stored in your Terminal.